This program outlines responsibilities, training, pre-trip inspections, maintenance, and more for powered carts and low-speed vehicles on campus.

 - To provide administrators and supervisors with guidelines to be followed when training vehicle operators in the proper and safe driving practices for powered carts and low-speed vehicles (LSV).
 The powered cart & LSV maintenance program and pre-trip safety inspection provide a mechanism to ensure vehicles are maintained to minimum safety standards.

-- The scope includes all California State University, Northridge (CSUN) departments including campus Auxiliary organizations, and official volunteers who operate powered carts and/or LSV on the CSUN campus.
+- The scope includes all California State University, Northridge (CSUN) departments including campus Auxiliary organizations, and official volunteers who operate powered carts and/or LSVs on the CSUN campus.
 Student employees are also required to complete the training.

 - Adequate training so that the vehicles may be operated in a safe manner.